Ravikiran-Bhonagiri/Azure_ML_Architectures/Azure_Functions_ML_Workflow.md

 ## **Architecture Overview**

-Below is the high-level workflow for the Azure Functions ML pipelines:
+Below is the high-level workflow for the Azure Functions ML pipeline:

 ![Workflow Diagram](media/Azure_Functions_ML.drawio.png)

+Below is the high-level workflow for the Azure Functions MLOPS pipeline:

 ![Workflow Diagram](media/Azure_Functions_MLOPS.png)